smart-on-fhir/fhir-parser/README.md

 All resource classes will inherit from the `FHIRResource` base class, which is a subclass of `FHIRElement`.
 Dates are expressed as `FHIRDate` instances which can parse valid ISO dates.

+The generated classes will use relative imports in the form `from . import medication`.
+This avoids namespaces clashes but requires that you use them from within a package.
+See the [SMART Python Client][client-py] for a setup that works (all model classes are in a `models` subdirectory).

 ### Python TODO: ###

 ```text